alfonso-torres/eng84_IaC_Ansible/README.md

 We can check if now ansible has a connection with the server running the `ping` module: `ansible -m ping web`.

 If the ping works, we would receive a message back with success status in green letters.

+- __Ansible Adhoc commands:__

+An Ansible ad-hoc command uses the /usr/bin/ansible command-line tool to automate a single task on one or more managed nodes.
+Ad-hoc commands are quick and easy, but they are not reusable.
+So why learn about ad-hoc commands first?
+Ad-hoc commands demonstrate the simplicity and power of Ansible.

+Ad-hoc commands are great for tasks you repeat rarely.
+For example, if you want to power off all the machines in your lab for Christmas vacation, you could execute a quick one-liner in Ansible without writing a playbook.
+An ad-hoc command looks like this:

+`ansible [pattern] -m [module] -a "[module options]"`

+- Find out the UPTIME of db server using Ansible Ad-hoc command:

+`ansible db -m shell -a "uptime"`

+- Update and upgrade all packages using Ansible Ad-hoc command:

+`ansible all -m shell -a "sudo apt-get update -y"`

+`ansible all -m shell -a "sudo apt-get upgrade -y"`